egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 After spending some time working with the on-prem [RKE2](https://docs.rke2.io/) lab setup, I came to notice a couple of issues while forming in an automated fashion the [Cilium cluster mesh](https://docs.cilium.io/en/stable/network/clustermesh/clustermesh/) between on-prem clusters.

-In today's post, we will go through the step-by-step process of forming a Cilium Cluster Mesh and explain any issues that might have arised by following the **GitOps** approach.
+In today's post, we will go through the step-by-step process of forming a **Cilium Cluster Mesh** and explain any issues that might have arisen by following the **GitOps** approach.
 The cilium CLI will not be required.
-The deployment will be perform primarily via `Helm` and `kubectl`.
+The deployment will be performed primarily via `Helm` and `kubectl`.
 <!--truncate-->

 Additionally, we will use the [shared CA](https://docs.cilium.io/en/v1.15/network/clustermesh/clustermesh/#shared-certificate-authority) (Certificate Authority) approach as this is a convenient way to form a cluster mesh in an automated fashion and also the best practise for the Hubble Relay setup.
-The approach will enable **mTLS** accross clusters.
+The approach will enable **mTLS** across clusters.

 ## Lab Setup